 Invasive jellyfish species spotted in northern Ontario lake for the first time

 For the last 70 years, an invasive species from China has been slowly making its way north.
-In the last few weeks, it finally arrived in Sudbury.
+In the last few weeks, it finally arrived in Sudbury, Ont.

 Freshwater jellyfish were first reported in the Great Lakes about 70 years ago, with sightings emerging over the years from Manitoulin Island and Espanola.